-Hannity rips Biden administration over rule-by-executive-order, 'propagandist' promise of unity
+Hannity pans Biden administration over rule-by-executive-order, 'propagandist' promise of unity

 He pointed to a recent interview between Psaki and MSNBC host Rachel Maddow in which the presidential spokeswoman claimed Biden wakes up every morning wanting to find ways to reach across the political aisle.

-"He starts every day thinking, 'I want to be able to work with Democrats and Republicans, and there's a reason they should work with me'.
-Are Republicans now against reopening schools?
+"He starts every day thinking, 'I want to be able to work with Democrats and Republicans, and there's a reason they should work with me.'d Are Republicans now against reopening schools?
 Are they against getting unemployment insurance checks to the American people?
 Are they against getting vaccines in the arms of Americans?" she asked.

 Hannity dubbed the comments "fascinating," and opined that Psaki does not know how the working class lives: